-The auto assign feature allows you to assign follow ups as you approve a grant.
-Note: you must first setup the auto assign feature and then approve the grant.
+The auto due date feature allows you to assign follow ups as you approve a grant.
+Note: you must first setup the auto due date feature and then approve the grant.
 This will not allow you to auto or batch assign follow ups to approved grants.

 This option allows you to proceed without creating a rule for assigning that particular follow up.
 You will be able to assign that (and every other follow up) at the request level after a grant or scholarship has been made.